Your rights regarding tax preparers

 Using a tax professional

 Even when you use a tax professional, your rights are the same.
 However, we understand that sometimes you may have concerns about your tax professional.
-You may be able to resolve common misunderstandings relating to the professional tax preparation services provided—or the quality or timeliness of those services—through direct and open communication with your preparer.
+You may be able to resolve common misunderstandings about their services—or the quality or timeliness of those services—through direct and open communication with your preparer.
 If you cannot resolve a problem, and you believe your preparer violated New York State’s tax preparer regulations, we urge you to file a complaint with our office.

 Office of Professional Responsibility

 The Tax Department's Office of Professional Responsibility is committed to holding tax preparers to the highest standards of quality service.
 The Office works closely with professional societies, consumer advocacy groups, and law enforcement to ensure all tax preparers perform their duties in an ethical and legal manner.